 Monrovia City Library

-The City of Monrovia's Library has a research guide for persons wishing to do historical research on a particular house.
-The document for research can be found HERE.
+The City of Monrovia's Library has several available resources for persons wishing to do historical research.
+The link to the City of Monrovia Library can be found HERE.